EventStore/documentation/docs/clients/dotnet/5.0/appending/README.md

 ## Transactions

 You might perform multiple writes to EventStoreDB as one transaction.
-However, the transaction can only write events to one stream.
+However, the transaction can only append events to one stream.
 Transactions across multiple streams are not supported.

 You can open a transaction by using the `StartTransactionAsync` method of the `IEventStoreConnection` instance.
-After you got the transaction instance, you can use it to write events.
+After you got the transaction instance, you can use it to append events.
 Finally, you can either commit or roll back the transaction.

 A transaction can be long-lived and opening a transaction for a stream doesn't lock it.
 Another process can write to the same stream.
 In this case, your transaction might fail if you use idempotent writes with expected version.